mathfox/rbx-atomic-binding/README.md

 ```

-The "getInstanceFromRawPath" function is quite helpful when we just want to ensure that the instance exists at the provided path.
+The "getInstanceFromPath" function is quite helpful when we just want to ensure that the instance exists at the provided path.
 ```ts
 type SomeModel = Model & {
     Particles: Folder & {